openziti/ziti-doc/docusaurus/docs/manage/02-router/04-update/01-cli.md

 :::info Notes
 `--no-travesal` flag is not required, but keep in mind that private routers are stub routers and setting it to true disables transitive routing through it.
-In other words, only connections destined for this router will be routed to it by the samrt routing algorithm. `--tunneler-enabled or just -t` flag indicates the tunnel mode.
+In other words, only connections destined for this router will be routed to it by the smart routing algorithm. `--tunneler-enabled or just -t` flag indicates the tunnel mode.
 :::

 ```bash